 Fourth, since microservices involve a variety of technologies and platforms, old-school methods of centralized governance aren’t optimal.
 Decentralized governance is favored by the microservices community because its developers strive to produce useful tools that can then be used by others to solve the same problems.
 A practical example of this is Netflix—the service responsible for about 30% of traffic on the web.
 The company encourages its developers to save time by always using code libraries established by others, while also giving them the freedom to flirt with alternative solutions when needed.
 Just like decentralized governance, microservice architecture also favors decentralized data management.
 Monolithic systems use a single logical database across different applications.
 In a microservice application, each service usually manages its unique database.

 Fifth, like a well-rounded child, microservices are designed to cope with failure.
 Since several unique and diverse services are communicating together, it’s quite possible that a service could fail, for one reason or another (e.g., when the supplier isn’t available).
 In these instances, the client should allow its neighboring services to function while it bows out in as graceful a manner as possible.
+However, monitoring microservices can help prevent the risk of a failure.
 For obvious reasons, this requirement adds more complexity to microservices as compared to monolithic systems architecture.

 Finally, microservices architecture is an evolutionary design and, again, is ideal for evolutionary systems where you can’t fully anticipate the types of devices that may one day be accessing your application.
 This is because the style’s practitioners see decomposition as a powerful tool that gives them control over application development.
 A good instance of this scenario could be seen with The Guardian’s website (prior to the late 2014 redesign).
 The core application was initially based on monolithic architecture, but as several unforeseen requirements surfaced, instead of revamping the entire app the developers used microservices that interact over an older monolithic architecture through APIs.